 Shining a lens on urban life, the Anacostia Community Museum examines, documents and interprets the impact of historical and contemporary social issues on communities.
 However, the museum didn't always focus on global communities, as the museum owes its roots to Anacostia's local African American history and culture.

-The museum is located a mile from the Anacostia Stop on Metro’s Green Line in DC's Anacostia neighborhood.
-It is also serviced by taxis and ride-sharing companies like Uber.
+The museum is located a mile from the Anacostia stop on Metro’s Green Line in DC's Anacostia neighborhood.
+It is also serviced by taxis and ride-sharing options like Uber and Lyft.
 The museum offers free parking and, in summertime, a free round-trip shuttle that picks up at the National Mall and Anacostia Metro station.
 The museum is open daily from 10 a.m. – 5 p.m.

 Going global through locals